sagemath/sage/src/doc/en/developer/github.rst

 The HTML documentation preview for a PR does not include PDF docs, which take much longer time to build than the HTML docs.
-On the other hand, the documentation preview (either HTML and PDF) contains TESTS blocks to enable the PR author to check newly added TESTS blocks.
+On the other hand, the HTML documentation preview and PDF docs contain TESTS blocks to enable the PR author to check newly added TESTS blocks.
 The official documentation for end users do not contain TESTS blocks.